Six years after CAR T-cell therapy for lymphoma, patient still cancer-free

-Today, McIntyre, 56, is back at work running his truck dealership in South Bend, Indiana, and enjoying life with his wife of 36 years and three grown children.
-He is looking forward to his first grandchild be born in November 2019 and plans to officiate at his son’s wedding in April 2020.
+Today, McIntyre, 58, is back at work running his truck dealership in South Bend, Indiana, and enjoying life with his wife of 36 years, his three grown children and two grandchildren.

 “I can’t thank everyone enough.
 I’m so happy I get to be alive to experience all this,” he said.
 “The future looks very bright.”